 Body aims to promote ‘dialogue’ between de facto government and ousted president.

-At least one person has been reported killed and several wounded in the series of clashes between Zelaya supporters and security forces.
+At least one person has been reported killed and several wounded in the series of clashes between Zelaya’s supporters and security forces.

 More than 100 people have been detained.

-But on the diplomatic front, there appeared to be some progress on Wednesday as the military-backed government said it would receive an Organisation of American States (OAS) delegation aiming to establish dialogue between the de facto government and Zelaya.
+There appeared to be some diploamtic progress on Wednesday as the military-backed government said it would receive an Organisation of American States (OAS) delegation tasked with establishing dialogue between the de facto government and Zelaya.

-The OAS mission was invited by the de facto foreign minister, the US state department said on Wednesday, an invite that came after Zelaya’s secret return to Tegucigalpa after nearly three months in exile.
+The OAS mission was invited by the de facto foreign minister, the US state department said on Wednesday.

-Brazil and Venezuela have since led calls at the United Nations General Assembly in New York for Zelaya to be reinstated.
+Brazil and Venezuela have led calls at the United Nations General Assembly in New York for Zelaya, who was ousted three months ago, to be reinstated immediately.

 On Tuesday, the de facto Honduran government said it was willing to talk to Zelaya if he recognised the legality of November’s presidential elections.